-How Innovative Leaders are Preventing Burnout at Work
+How Innovative Leaders are Combating Burnout in the Workplace

 Burnout has become a common occupational phenomenon in 2021.
 Even before the pandemic began, addressing burnout was considered a top priority for companies, and now leaders cannot ignore it.
 Nine out of ten employees showed some concern with burnout over the past year, and over 40% of employees are very concerned about their burnout levels.

 These concerns are a natural reaction to the increased feelings of fear, uncertainty, and lack of control caused by the pandemic.
 Coupled with our "always-on" work culture, Americans are at greater risk for burnout than ever before.

 The C-suite is not immune to burnout, either.
 According to DDI's 2021 Global Leadership Forecast, almost 60% of business leaders reported feeling used up by the end of the day, a common symptom of burnout.
 Finding a balance between work and personal life has been a challenge for everyone over the past year, especially those leading organizations through never-ending uncertainty.

 Unaddressed burnout in the C-suite can affect an entire organization, creating long-lasting issues for the executives, employees, and the bottom line.
 Even if stress and burnout don't start at the top, they can spread throughout an organization.
 Innovative business leaders realize the best way forward is to proactively address burnout in their organization before it manifests into a costly problem.

 Burnout can incur various costs for a business, such as reduced productivity and creativity, ultimately impacting overall employee performance.
 Burnout can also lead to increased absenteeism and healthcare expenses.
 At worst, burnout can mean higher turnover rates and lower profitability.
 According to Gallup, employees who experience burnout are 63% more likely to take a sick day and 2.6 times more likely to leave their current employer.